Senior Financial Officer Ethics

 At ARC Resources Ltd. ("ARC" or the "Corporation"), we have always recognized the value and importance of conducting all of our affairs with trust and integrity.
 For ARC’s excellent reputation to be maintained we require the highest standards of professional and ethical conduct from all of our employees, but in particular our Senior Financial Officers are expected to set exemplary standards as an example to all employees.

-This Code of Ethics for Senior Financial Officers shall apply to ARC’s Chief Executive Officer, President and Chief Operating Officer, Chief Financial Officer and the Senior Vice President, Capital Markets.
-Compliance with both this Code of Ethics and ARC's Code of Business Conduct and Ethics is a requirement of employment.
+This Code of Ethics for Senior Financial Officers shall apply to ARC’s President and Chief Executive Officer, Senior Vice President and Chief Financial Officer and the Senior Vice President, Business Development and Capital Markets.
+Compliance with both this Code of Ethics and ARC’s Code of Business Conduct and Ethics is a requirement of employment.

 This Code has been posted on our website and any change or waiver of this Code will be disclosed within five business days of the change or waiver through an additional posting on our website.